openshift-cloud-functions/demos/knative-kubecon/README.md

 ```

 This tells the Knative system to release from `dumpy-00001` (the current revision) to `dumpy-00002` (the canary
-revision, the number is strictly increasing) and for now we want a rollout ratio of 0 because our new version still needs to be built etc.
+revision) and for now we want a rollout ratio of 0 because our new version still needs to be built.

 Apply these changes via:

 ```bash